 Buy Phentermine/Adipex 37.5mg and 30mg tablets Online

 Phentermine is an oral sympathomimetic amine used as an adjunct for short-term (e.g., 8—12 weeks) treatment of exogenous obesity.
-The pharmacologic effects of phentermine are similar to amphetamines.
-Phentermine resin complex was approved by the FDA in 1959, but is no longer marketed in the US.
+However, the pharmacologic effects of phentermine are similar to amphetamines.
+Phentermine resin complex was approved by the FDA in 1959..
 Phentermine hydrochloride was FDA approved in 1973.
 In the mid-90s, there was renewed interest in phentermine in combination with another anorectic, fenfluramine, for the treatment of obesity and substance abuse, however, little scientific data support this practice.

-Mechanism of Action
+Mechanism of Action adipex

 Limited data are available in reference texts regarding the mechanism of action of this drug.
 Phentermine is an analog of methamphetamine.
 Similar to the amphetamines, phentermine increases the release of norepinephrine and dopamine from nerve terminals and inhibits their reuptake.
 Thus, phentermine is classified as an indirect sympathomimetic.
 Other effects include a weak ability to dose-dependently raise serotonin levels, although the effect on serotonin occurs is less potent than that of methamphetamine itself.3 Clinical effects include CNS stimulation and elevation of blood pressure.

 Adverse Reactions/Side Effects

 Store this medication at 68°F to 77°F (20°C to 25°C) and away from heat, moisture and light.
-Keep all medicine out of the reach of children.
-Throw away any unused medicine after the beyond use date.
-Do not flush unused medications or pour down a sink or drain.
+Subsequently, Keep all medicine out of the reach of children.
+As such, throw away any unused medicine after the beyond use date.
+Finally, Do not flush unused medications or pour down a sink or drain.